ultimate-pa/hanfor/documentation/docs/usage/workflow.md

 To accomplish this we use the [Search Query Language](/usage/requirements/#search-in-requirements-table).

 1. In Hanfor, search  `:COL_INDEX_04:meta`.
 This will search for rows which match "meta" in the 4. coloumn (Type).
 You should now only see the rows of type `meta`.
 2. Select all rows by clicking  **All**.
 3. Click **Edit selected** and select **Done** in the field **Set status**.
 4. Finally, click **Apply changes to selected requirements**

 ## Formalization
-Order your requirement overview by **Pos** by clicking on the table column.
+Order your requirement overview by **Pos**, by clicking on the table column.
 ### REQ1
 To formalize this requirement, we click on the ID **REQ1** to open then formalization-modal: